Skip to main content

 • AtScale supports Databricks SQL clusters with both Unity Catalog enabled and disabled, and thus three-part namespace support is enabled for Databricks SQL.

-With Unity Catalog disabled, aggregate schema will reside in default catalog hive_metastore.
-And with Unity Catalog enabled, it's the user choice to decide in which Catalog-->Schema the aggregates can be stored.
+If Unity Catalog is disabled, the aggregate schema will reside in the default catalog hive_metastore.
+If Unity Catalog is enabled, it's the user's choice to decide in which Catalog-->Schema the aggregates can be stored.

-When this checkbox is selected, the following options appear:
+When this option is enabled, the following options appear:

 • Always use Canary Queries: Determines whether canary queries are required in light of aggregate misses.